System Design Space

 Community as growth infrastructure

-SvelteKit strengthened platform capabilities
+SvelteKit strengthened platform capability

 People highlighted in the film